timboettiger/action-replay-mk-iii/preservaction-rom.md

 ## ROM

-In this project, I aim to analyze the file format of the Action Replay ROM (or the so called 'BIOS').
-My goal is to uncover and understand the underlying structure, focusing specifically on locating the built-in game list and the associated cheat codes stored within the file.
+The goal of this section is to uncover and understand the data structure of the ROM, focusing specifically on locating the built-in game list and the associated cheat codes stored within the file.

-Somewhere in this ROM, there must be a catalog of games and corresponding cheats, as well as the functions that manage them.
-By exploring the ROM's contents, I intend to reveal the hidden functionalities that have been embedded within this device.

-In addition, I suspect that there may be some undocumented functions that were either concealed or left unused in the standard operation of the Action Replay.
-For instance, I theorize that there may be functionality to output and display the current memory state of the action replay (or game).
-Such hidden features could provide unique insights into the device’s capabilities and may even open up new possibilities for modifying or controlling gameplay in ways previously undisclosed.
+In addition, I want to know more about the interaction between ROM (SNES runtime) and the Datel IC (cheat runtime)

 ### Versions